Satellite OBC (on board computer) systems play a number of very important roles in any space system.

 Power requirements – although OBC power requirements are generally low compared to other sub-systems, it is important to factor in what power is needed to your overall calculations.

 Size and weight – the system you choose needs to fit into your current mass and volume budget to avoid more extensive redesigns.

-On board computers on the global market
+Satellite OBC products on the global market

 Please note that this list will be updated when new products are added to the global marketplace for space – so please check back for more or sign up for our mailing list to get all the updates.